 4. Treatment of hyperproteinemia and coagulopathy: Plasmapheresis with substitution of albumin or clotting factors.

 6. Analgesic treatment: Acetaminophen (INN paracetamol), opioids (avoid nonsteroidal anti-inflammatory drugs), radiotherapy, surgery (vertebroplasty).

 7. Prevention of infections: Influenza and pneumococcal vaccinations, and acyclovir (INN aciclovir) in patients treated with bortezomib.
 Consider intravenous immunoglobulin or subcutaneous immunoglobulin in patients with severe recurrent infections.

-8. Antithrombotic prophylaxis: Acetylsalicylic acid 75 to 100 mg/d or low-molecular-weight heparin (see Table 4 in Primary Prevention of Venous Thromboembolism) in patients treated with thalidomide or lenalidomide in combination with dexamethasone.
+8. Antithrombotic prophylaxis: Acetylsalicylic acid 75 to 100 mg/d or low-molecular-weight heparin (see Table.
+Prophylactic doses of low-molecular-weight heparin…) in patients treated with thalidomide or lenalidomide in combination with dexamethasone.

 Outcomes in MM vary depending on staging and risk stratification.
 Five-year overall survival rates are >45%.